 **** On reading this a German friend introduced me to this concept, apparently very influential in the development of the EU.

 There’s a cliché that the ‘best English’ is spoken in Dublin.
 I’d like to put a new one into circulation: the friendliest variety of the language is that of the Welsh.
 When I left Cardiff a couple of weeks ago I felt genuinely sad to be moving away from a place where everyone I met in the course of two months greeted me in a helpful and engaging manner, even though I couldn’t speak a word of their official language.
 Well, one of their official languages.
-We managed, or the most part, to get by in English.
+We managed, for the most part, to get by in English.

 I spent eight weeks teaching almost exclusively Chinese students on a presessional course at Cardiff University.
 One reason I chose Cardiff is because I’m very interested in issues of language and identity, particularly national identity.
 I also thought it would be an opportunity to challenge my long-held patronising view of the Welsh language, which has occasionally caused me to use its very existence as a punchline whenever the name of a slightly absurd language is called for.
 Force of habit meant it was hard for me to overcome my slight amusement at finding in the university library a copy of the book ‘Business Welsh’.
 Surely the one phrase that would be most useful in such a setting would be ‘Edrychwch, pam nad ydym ni ddim ond yn gwneud y cyfarfod yn Saesneg?‘.

 Things are, inevitably, considerably more involved, as is always the case with minority languages.
 The point of a language is not merely to communicate, after all, but to maintain and represent a particular culture and identity.
 Hence, gaining a better understanding of the role of Welsh is a way of rethinking other such languages.
 Besides, as this wonderful poem by Nayyirah Waheed implies, who wants to speak bloody English all the time?
 Nevertheless, in the relationship between Wales, Welsh, and English, contradictions abound.
 Reflecting on the role of Welsh in state school education put me in mind of a lengthy conversation I had with a young Spanish speaker in San Sebastian a number of years ago, who was frustrated that the Basque language was used to exclude people from other parts of Spain from public service jobs.
 On the one hand, I could relate to his annoyance.
-When I lived in Dublin I was prevented from applying for a civil service job by my total lack of Gaelic, and given the Welsh-English border is so fluid and that so many Welsh people don’t speak Welsh, it’s easy to understand why such exclusion, when and where they do exist, might create resentment.
+When I lived in Dublin I was prevented from applying for a civil service job by my total lack of Gaelic, and given the Welsh-English border is so fluid and that so many Welsh people don’t speak Welsh, it’s easy to understand why such exclusions, when and where they do exist, might create resentment.
 On the other hand, to complain about the imposition of such requirements is to ignore questions of historical injustice around identity which cannot simply be repressed.
-There are very clear reasons why stickers reading ‘PARLA CATALAN!’ can be found on lampposts around Barcelona.
-The Spanish attitude to Catalan identity is exemplified in the nickname they give to the local language: polaco (Polish), supposedly a language that few want or need to understand.
+There are very good reasons why stickers reading ‘PARLA CATALAN!’ can be found on lampposts around Barcelona.
+The Spanish attitude to Catalan identity is exemplified in the nickname some speakers of castellano call Catalan: polaco (Polish), supposedly a language that few want or need to understand.
 Such attitudes are, as I write, provoking a potentially world-shaking response.

 I suspect that Cardiff’s relationship with Welsh is rather like Dublin’s relationship with Irish.
 When I was living in Dublin, I barely noticed the existence of its second official language.
 Back then, as a confirmed monolingual, I didn’t spend much time thinking about languages.
 When I visited places like Singapore and Malaysia, I experienced and thought of them as essentially English-speaking countries.
 I must have just blanked out those portions of street signs and official notices that weren’t written in English.
 When I went to live in a non-English speaking country I became, as the young people like to say, woke, to the point where the role of languages and dialects became something of an abiding obsession in whichever country I happened to be living.